ibm-cloud-docs/vpc/vpe-create.md

 ## After creating a VPE gateway
 {: #after-create-vpe-gateway}

-If you return to the virtual private endpoint gateways for VPC page, your endpoint gateway shows in the table.
+If you return to the Virtual private endpoint gateways for VPC page, your endpoint gateway shows in the table.

 * For IBM Cloud services, the status of your endpoint gateway changes from `Updating` to `Stable`.
 You can click the Actions menu ![Actions menu](images/overflow.png) to rename, reserve or bind an IP, unbind an IP, or delete an endpoint gateway.
 * For non-IBM Cloud (third party) services, your endpoint gateway status is `Pending` until the service provider either permits or denies your connect request.
 The status changes to `Stable` when connectivity is established.
 You can click **Track** or expand the table row of the endpoint gateway to view the progress of your request.